Trump indicted in Stormy Daniels hush money case

 The charges laid out in the indictment remain unclear.

-Trump will be arraigned next week, according to a source close to the former president, appearing in court so the charges against him can be read aloud.
+Trump is expected to be arraigned on Tuesday according to a source close to the former president, when he will appear in court so the charges against him can be read aloud.

 The indictment, which remains under seal, follows an investigation by Manhattan District Attorney Alvin Bragg (D) that centered on a $130,000 payment fixer Michael Cohen made to adult film star Stormy Daniels shortly before the election.

-Note: This story was updated at 7:16 p.m.